haacked/haacked.com/_posts/2020/2020-11-24-naming-nuget.markdown

 Well I'm good at that!

-While funny and effective, I don't recommend taknig this approach intentionally.
+While funny and effective, I don't recommend taking this approach intentionally.
 Especially not with your team.
 Working with a team requires trust and collaboration, not techniques that may come across as a tad manipulative.
 Of course I can't help that I've inadverdently taken this approach many times.

 Justin Spahr-Summers describes a more nuanced version of this approach in his post, [Working asynchronously](https://medium.com/@jspahrsummers/working-asynchronously-c4f4acd289ac) where he states,